uoe-agents/SaMI/README.md

 - [ ] Change name "train_env" to "train_task"
 - [ ] Change name "test_env" to "test_task"
 - [ ] Main part needs videos which show SaCCM can Push, Pick&Place
+- [ ] The number of training tasks must be a multiple of 4, otherwise there will be a tensor dimension mismatch issue.

 ### 🤖 🤖 Our Skill-aware Robot 👏 👏